-- Image and Video AI: Processing, semantic interpretation as well as stylized and abstract visualization of visual media content based on, in particular, neural networks.
-The objective is to provide innovative digital tools to transform, abstract, and stylize visual media contents.
+- Sensor Analytics and Sensor AI: Extraction, fusion, predictive analysis, and visualization of real-time sensor data, in particular, in the fields of technical plant operations and domotic systems.
+The goal is to provide foundations for technical digital twins of complex machinery and industrial plants.
+Visual Media: Processing, semantic interpretation, transformation as well as stylized and abstract visualization of visual media content, digital images, and videos based on AI, in particular, neural networks, deep learning, and computer graphics.
+The objective is to investigate innovative digital tools to create, transform, abstract, and stylize visual media contents.